ellieeee/random-reads/README.md

-# random-reads
+# Ellie Random Reads

-Random reading notes
+Just a repository for me to post some shameless notes on my studies.